vercel/next.js/docs/advanced-features/customizing-postcss-config.md

 > **Note**: Next.js also allows the file to be named `.postcssrc.json`, or, to be read from the `postcss` key in `package.json`.

-It is also possible to configure PostCSS with a `postcss.config.js` file:
+It is also possible to configure PostCSS with a `postcss.config.js` file, which is useful when you want to conditionally include plugins based on environment:

 ```js
 module.exports = {